Todd Graham (comedian)

-Todd Graham is a Canadian comedian and filmmaker best known for creating the acclaimed short film, Apocalypse Pooh.
+Todd Graham is a Canadian comedian and filmmaker best known for creating the cult 1987 short film, Apocalypse Pooh, a bizarrely comedic mash-up of Disney's Winnie the Pooh and Francis Ford Coppola's 1979 Vietnam War epic Apocalypse Now.

-Early life and education
+Life and career

 Graham was born in Peterborough, Ontario, and attended OCAD University in Toronto.

-Career

-Stand-up comedy

 Graham has performed at the Winnipeg Comedy Festival, JFL 42, and Just For Laughs.
-His Just for Laughs: All Access show was nominated in 2017 for Best Taped Live Performance at the Canadian Comedy Awards.
 His debut album, Bustin' Loose!, was released on Comedy Records in 2019 and supported by a record store tour throughout Toronto.
 Todd is part of Comedy Records' roster and was featured on the label's 10 Year Anniversary album.

+Accolades

+His Just for Laughs: All Access show was nominated in 2017 for Best Taped Live Performance at the Canadian Comedy Awards.

-Film
+Film works

-In 1987, Graham created the 8-minute film Apocalypse Pooh.
-It is considered by many to be one of the earliest examples of a mashup video and combines footage from Disney's Winnie the Pooh shorts (by Wolfgang Reitherman, released between 1966 and 1977) with audio from Francis Ford Coppola's 1979 film Apocalypse Now.
+In 1987, Graham created the 8-minute video Apocalypse Pooh, considered by many to be one of the earliest examples of a mashup video as it combines footage from Disney's Winnie the Pooh shorts (each directed by Wolfgang Reitherman, released between 1966 and 1977) with audio from Francis Ford Coppola's 1979 film Apocalypse Now.
 At emphatic moments, the juxtaposition is reversed, with Coppola's images accompanying Reitherman's soundtrack.
-It was screened at Toronto's Pleasure Dome art forum in 1992, and showcased in New York City at the Whitney Museum and The Kitchen.
-Ken Newman of Sight & Sound praised the film for being "brilliantly edited".
+He also made Blue Peanuts (a combination of the animated Peanuts specials and David Lynch's Blue Velvet) and Hey, It's the Anarchies (a mix of The Archies and The Sex Pistols).
+While his video works went underappreciated at art schools in his own country, they were received better in the US to the point of being shown in New York City's The Kitchen.

+Reception and legacy of Apocalypse Pooh

 Scott Mackenzie of CineAction wrote in 2007 that the film was exemplary of the new avant garde, "a potent synthesis of the radical politics of the 1960s and 1970s with character animation Hollywood cinema at its most surreal and uncanny" as a vehicle to examine the "horror and allure [of the Vietnam War] in mainstream cinema".
 He also noted that the film came at a time when "barriers between media were disintegrating" and called it "the godparent of today's mash-ups".

-Because the piece violated copyright laws in splicing source materials together it could never be given a genuine commercial presentation.
+Ken Newman of Sight & Sound praised the film for being "brilliantly edited".

 The film is considered an underground cult movie whose reputation is based solely on the depth and scope of the bootleg video circuit.
 A digitally remastered version was completed and released online by producer Brad Bell in 2010.